hipc-book/hipc-book.github.io/_lectures/7-accelerators.md

 An NVIDIA chip consists of one or more _streaming multiprocessors_ (SMs).
 Each SM has a dedicated L1 cache, and all SMs share a unified L2 cache.
 An SM then has 1-4 _warp schedulers_.
 Each warp scheduler has a register file and multiple execution units.
 The execution units may be exclusive to the warp scheduler or shared between schedulers.
 Execution units include _CUDA cores_ (FP/INT), _special function units_ (SPU), _texture_, and _load-store units_ (LD/ST).

-In the following figure, we take the Pascal computing architecture (GeForce GTX 1080, Telsa P100, etc.) as an example to look inside an SM.
+In Figure 5, we take the Pascal computing architecture (GeForce GTX 1080, Telsa P100, etc.) as an example to look inside an SM.
 The diagrammatic structure is shown below.

 ![GPU Hardware model for a GeForce GTX 1080, Pascal](../../assets/unit-7/GeForce_GTX_1080_SM_Diagram_FINAL.png)
 _**Figure 5:** GPU Hardware Model -- SM (of a GP104/Pascal)_